 - Install the VPN app on your device.

-- Connect to a VPN server to get a different IP and go anonymous.
+- Connect to a VPN server to get a different IP and protect yourself.

-- Hop on any Wi-Fi and get back to surfing without leaving a trail!
+- Hop on any Wi-Fi and surf privately!

-Anyone with access to the Wi-Fi router’s admin panel can check your browsing history.
-It doesn’t matter if it’s at home, school, or public Wi-Fi zones.
+Anyone with access to your Wi-Fi router’s admin panel can check your browsing history, be it at home, work, or school.

 Most modern routers keep a log of connected devices, event timestamps, bandwidth used, and visited website URLs and/or IP addresses.
 The network admin could access this information through the router management’s back-end.
 They could also use sophisticated spying tools like WireShark and OpenDNS to view more details about your internet activities on their network.